I think you'll agree, it's really hard to qualify leads on your website.

 They provide plenty of options to take the next step.
 However, there's a ton of information to absorb which may cause information overload and lead new prospects to get confused and bounce.

 We wanted to see some more info for Site Tuners so we entered our email again and downloaded a whitepaper.
 Here's the email "thank you"...

 SiteTuners always gives you the opportunity to gather more information.
-They direct you back to their blog as well as add phone number, email, skype and LinkedIn profile.
+They direct you back to their blog as well as their phone number, email, skype, and LinkedIn profile.
 The commonality on their pages is to provide additional content which they do very well by directing you back to its blog.

 Attaching the whitepaper in a PDF form is their way of delivering the promised content offer.

 A recent thank you page from Salesforce incorporates some best practices for a dynamic page.